coder-hxl/x-crawl/README.md

 ### Sponsor

 x-crawl is an open source project under the MIT license, completely free to use.
 If you benefit from the projects I develop and maintain at work, please consider supporting my work through the [Afdian](https://afdian.net/a/coderhxl) platform.

+### Special Instructions

+x-crawl is for legal use only.
+It is prohibited to use this tool to conduct any illegal activities, including but not limited to unauthorized data collection, cyber attacks, privacy invasion, etc.